ckyb63/capstone_T54_gui/Docs/README.md

 ## Overview

-This repository contains the codebase for the 2025-2026 Purdue Polytechnic Senior Capstone project, the PPE A.I.
+This repository contains the codebase for the Fall 2024 - Spring 2025 Purdue Polytechnic Senior Capstone project, the PPE A.I.
 Vending Machine.
 This innovative solution combines computer vision, a user-friendly interface, and vending machine integration to ensure workplace safety compliance.

 ## Repository Components